nijnstein/BLAST-Documentation/LanguageReference.md

 ```
 a = (1 2 3 4) * (5 6 7, -8);
 ```

+To get the component of a vector it can be indexed: `a.x`

 ### Built in functions
    [Functions]: /url "Script API Functions"